Consider how likely you would be to open/read articles with these titles:

 Also, if we’re hoping people will find us through search, broad topics like these won’t put us on page one… they’ve already been done over and over.

-Think about it like an apple tree.
+Think about it as an apple tree.
 Instead of writing about the whole tree, pick only one apple to write about.

 Narrow your topic, answer one question instead of 20, go deep instead of broad.
 You might try asking, “So what?” over and over to get deep into your topic.
 And start with an outline – you may discover each item on your outline is an article on its own.
 Instead of one article, you’ll find yourself with hundreds of things to write about.
 Have fun!